RagnarGrootKoerkamp/BAPCtools/doc/workflow.md

 - **val O:** `Y` if the output validator was found (note that this must exist if the problem is interactive and/or multi-pass)
 - **sample:** the number of sample test cases (BAPCtools encourages to give at least two examples)
 - **secret:** the number of secret test cases (BAPCtools encourages to use 30-100 test cases)
-- **bad:** the number of invalid test cases (those test cases are intentionally wrong to check that the validators correctly rejects them)
+- **bad:** the number of invalid test cases (those test cases are intentionally wrong to check that the validators correctly reject them)
 - **AC, WA, TLE:** the number of submissions in the corresponding `accepted`, `time_limit_exceeded`, and `wrong_answer` directories
 - **subs:** The total number of submissions (files) in the `submissions/` directory
-- **c(++), py, java, kt:** the number of *accpeted* submissions in the corresponding language
+- **c(++), py, java, kt:** the number of *accepted* submissions in the corresponding language
 - **comment:** the content of the `comment` entry in `problem.yaml`

 #### `bt run -o -a[a] [submissions/...] [data/...]`
-This command runs submission and presents their verdict on the testcases.
+This command runs submissions and presents their verdict on the test cases.
 The output should look similar to this:
 ```ini
 accepted/solution.py:          aaaAAAAAAA AAAAAAA